 • Jeopardizing your ability to sell the home in the future

 Waterproofing walls requires you to work on your home’s grading and exterior.
-Follow the steps below to waterproof basement walls:
+Using the tools you gathered, complete these steps to waterproof your basement walls.

-Drywall attaches to the wall frame, or the 2-by-4 stud wall.
-Follow the steps below to construct a skeleton for your walls:
+The wall frame, or 2-by-4 stud wall, is what the drywall is attached to.
+Here, we outline the proper steps involved to construct a solid skeleton structure for your walls:

 1. Install blocking between joists using straight, treated lumber.